covid-at-home/covid-at-home/level3.md

 {{ site.data.tags.breakout.begin }}

 Now that you are really getting ill, it's time to let your regular General Practitioner / doctor / primary care physician know if you haven't spoken to him/her already earlier.
 The doctor may do house visits or have a protocol to assess you over the phone or via videochat.
 There may be additional advice or guidelines your doctor will give you.
 Doctors know their patients and can tailor advice to the case at hand.
-So follow any advice, also if it contradicts any of the more general advice given here.
+So follow any advice, also if it contradicts any of the more general information given here.

 Ask the doctor or otherwise try to use reliable local information to see what, if anything, is expected of people with worsening symptoms where you are.
 The health authorities may have a website, app, or other mechanism to register a worsening of symptoms.
 This could be important for keeping an eye on the pandemic, but also to figure out who needs additional care.